leo-liu1/recipe-book/README.md

 ### `npm start`

 This starts the server in the developer mode.
 You need the `.env` file in order to start the application.

+Please note: Our application requires the .env file (included in the CCLE submission), and it can only handle 150 requests (to the Spoonacular Handler) per day.